lunar-natalie/oops/README.md

 * Welcome title is not precicely horizontally centered.
 * Clouds transformed positively on the axis (behind the initial camera) are incorrectly lit.
+* Canvas objects are placed below the top of the ground plane on the y-axis.

 ## Demo